 In order to cover the basic annual need for disposable menstrual products, a menstruating person spends an average of about 80.00 $.
 With a total of 450 periods in life, the costs for tampons and panty liners are around 3,000 $.
 This includes neither pads nor other menstrual prodcuts.
 Also pain medicine or hot-water bottles are not included in this calculation.
 From an economic point of view, the disposable menstrual products used every month are therefore a lucrative business for manufacturers.
-This means that the development and marketing of reusable and sustainable menstrual products is not attractive for many large companies and therefore receives little media attention.
+This means that the development, marketing and advertising of reusable and sustainable menstrual products is not attractive for many large companies and therefore receives little media attention.
 The cultural taboos on menstruation also contribute to the success of the disposable menstrual product industry.

 Menstruation as a monthly waste production

 A global problem in this context is the environmental impact caused by the regular use of disposable products, some of which are chemically treated.
 Starting with cotton, for example.
 The cultivation and transport of cotton consume valuable resources such as water, fuel and human labour.
 Only to end up in the garbage after only a few hours of use.
 In Germany, all menstruating people produce more than 20,000 tons of waste with disposable products in the course of their lives.
-20,000 tons correspond to 20 million kilos of waste.
-In terms of quantity – and these are only the menstrual products – these are 170,000 bathtubs filled with waste.
+20,000 tons correspond to 20 million kilos of waste due to menstruation.
+In terms of quantity – and these are only the menstrual products – these are 170,000 bathtubs filled with menstruation waste.
 Let us be more aware of the products that come into contact with our bodies and their impact on the environment.

 The European Commission was discussing a ban on disposable menstrual products.
 However, this could not be adopted when the law to reduce the use of disposable plastic products was passed.
 The reason for this is that disposble menstrual products belong to those items where there are none or only insufficient alternatives accesible.